Smart Dimmer Controlled by Mobile App

 }

-The next waveform illustrates the result of these adjustments in the triggering code.
-Notice that the trigger starts at 50% of the rectifier waveform, but only ends at the rising edge of the optocoupler zero-crossing detection.
-This ensures that the TRIAC remains conducting, thereby supplying adequate current to the load for the entire duration of the intended brightness period.
+The following waveform illustrated the result of these adjustments in the triggering code.
+It was observed that the trigger started at 50% of the rectifier waveform but only ended at the rising edge of the optocoupler zero-crossing detection.
+This behavior ensured that the TRIAC remained conducting and supplied adequate current to the load for the entire duration corresponding to the intended brightness level.

-In the following image, with the brightness value set to 100%, the trigger initiates right at the zero-crossing and continues until the rising edge of the optocoupler zero-crossing detection.
+In the following image, with the brightness value set to 100%, the trigger was observed to initiate precisely at the zero-crossing and to continue until the rising edge of the optocoupler zero-crossing detection.

-At this point, web can accurately control when to trigger the TRIAC to adjust the light’s brightness as desired.
-To achieve this, it is essential to isolate the microcontroller using an optocoupler, which will effectively trigger the TRIAC, as illustrated in the following circuit.
+At this stage, it was possible to accurately control the TRIAC triggering instant to adjust the light brightness as required.
+To achieve this, the microcontroller was electrically isolated using an optocoupler, which was used to drive and trigger the TRIAC, as illustrated in the following circuit:

-It is expected that the brightness of the light will be reduced, compared to its conventional operation.
-If the brightness parameter is set to 25%, the light brightness will decrease even more and the TRIAC output will have the following waveform.
+It was observed that the light brightness was reduced compared to its conventional operation.
+When the brightness parameter was set to 25%, the light intensity decreased further, and the TRIAC output exhibited the corresponding waveform shown next:

-If the brightness is set to 75%, the light brightness will increase and the waveform will be similar to the next one.
+When the brightness was set to 75%, the light intensity increased, and the resulting waveform is shown below:

-The ESP32 code currently sets the brightness level of the light effectively.
-However, due to its current design, adjusting the brightness requires recompiling and uploading the code to the microcontroller each time.
-Therefore, the next phase of this project involves modifying the code to enable real-time brightness adjustments via network connectivity, eliminating the need for recompilation.
+The ESP32 firmware successfully controlled the light brightness.
+However, in this implementation, changing the brightness level required recompiling and reuploading the code to the microcontroller.
+As a result, the next phase of the project focused on modifying the implementation to allow real-time brightness adjustments through network connectivity, removing the need for recompilation.

 Wifi Access Point and Web Server